-Primary key constraint – guides you how to use primary key constraint to create the primary key for a table.
+- Primary key constraint – guide you how to use primary key constraint to create the primary key for a table.

-- Foreign key constraint – introduces you to the foreign key and shows you step by step how to create and drop foreign keys.
+- Foreign key constraint – introduce you to the foreign key and show you step by step how to create and drop foreign keys.

 UNIQUEconstraint to enforce the uniqueness of values in a column or a group of columns in a table.

 - CHECK constraint emulation – walk you through various ways to emulate the

 Section 15.
 MySQL globalization

-- MySQL character Set – this tutorial discusses MySQL character set and shows you step by step how to perform various operations on character sets.
+- MySQL character Set – discuss MySQL character set and show you step by step how to perform various operations on character sets.

-- MySQL collation – this tutorial discusses MySQL collation and shows you how to set character set and collations for the MySQL server, database, tables and columns.
+- MySQL collation – discuss MySQL collation and show you how to set character set and collations for the MySQL server, database, tables, and columns.